DekelKan/Public-README-Sample/README.md

 ## Table of Contents
 You can include a table of contents in order to allow other developers to navigate

-(especially if you have a long or detailed README).
+(especially if you have a long and detailed README).

 <!--ts-->